Chapter 2 · System Design Fundamentals

 Round each binary step to a decimal one.

-2¹⁰ ≈ 10³ (thousand), 2²⁰ ≈ 10⁶ (million), 2³⁰ ≈ 10⁹ (billion).
-Multiplying three of these drifts only a few percent — fine for envelope work.
+2¹⁰ ≈ 10³ (a thousand), 2²⁰ ≈ 10⁶ (a million), 2³⁰ ≈ 10⁹ (a billion).
+Even after multiplying three of them together you're only off by a few percent, which is fine for rough work.

 Roughly how much faster is RAM than SSD, and SSD than HDD?